MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/context.md

 This code calls the *semantic function* `chatFunction` with the input `chatFunctionVariables` and returns the output `chatCompletion`.

 To have a complete chat experience, however, the *context variables* should be updated in between each prompt submission to the LLM.
 Otherwise, the same prompt will be sent over and over!
 To do this, the value for the key `"history"` is updated with the latest prompt sent, and the value for the key `"userInput"` is updated with what was entered from the console.
 Please view the sample code for this implementation detail.

-## Take the next step
-You may have noticed a new problem arise.
-In our simple chat application, as the history context grows in size, so does the token count usage.
-The chat will no longer function correctly once this token limit is reached.

-To address this issue and its limitations around context size, we will next introduce the concept of *context curation*.
-In other words, how to present the most relevant information in the most effective way to the LLM.

-> [!div class="nextstepaction"]
-> [Coming in the future]